DIY Nautical Rope Mirror

 I’m loving it over top of my “Knots Nautical” chest.

-You can read about that makeover here (and see how I created that graphic) …. —> Coastal Themed Chest
+You can read all about that makeover here (and see how I created that graphic) …. —> Coastal Themed Chest

 It is somewhere in the ballpark of $9, including the thrift store mirror.
+Wow!

 Not bad at all!
+And SO much cheaper than the inspiration piece!

 A savings of $250.

-That’s my kind of thrifty. :)
+That’s my kind of thrifty.
+How about you?!

 Be sure to see what has inspired my friends below!